tech-doctor/testingWithFibonacci/README.md

 ### Reqirement & Resources for development:
  * Any IDE (VSCode, Bracket, Atom, Sublime e.t.c)
  * Basic knowledge on how to  write javascript functions and module
- * jest as a javascript testing tool
+ * Jest as a javascript testing tool